umutc/pomodoro/README.md

 - Manual trigger: `gh workflow run deploy.yml` or rerun the latest run: `gh run rerun --latest`.

 The published site lives at `https://umutc.github.io/pomodoro/`.

+## PWA & Auto‑Update

+- Installable: open the site and “Add to Home Screen”/“Add to Dock” to install the PWA.
+- Offline: navigation falls back to a cached offline page when there’s no network.
+- Auto-update: the service worker skips waiting and reloads clients when a new version ships, so docked installs stay fresh after each deploy.

+## Sound

+The timer plays a short two-tone beep at the end of each session using the Web Audio API (no external audio files).